jupall/lcpr-data/README.md

 Dataset analyses and benchmarks are provided in our paper.

+## Download:
+To access the dataset, clone this repository and unzip the files.
+We provide a French version as well as an English version.

 ## Cite this dataset and read our paper:
 Sliced-Wasserstein-based Anomaly Detection and Open Dataset for Localized Critical Peak Rebates.